FahadAhmed05/FahadAhmed05/README.md

   <a href="https://github.com/FahadAhmed05/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;Full+Stack+Web+Developer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <hr/>
 <h4 align="center">With a great enthusiasm for web programming, I am a second-year student and a junior developer.
 I enjoy coding, innovating, and experimenting.
-I am proficient in HTML, CSS, JavaScript, React, Bootstrap, MySQL, Firebase, and Adobe Creative Cloud.
+I am proficient in HTML, CSS, Tailwind, JavaScript, React,Next, Bootstrap, MySQL, Firebase, and Adobe Creative Cloud.
 I'm a motivated and sociable person who enjoys taking on new challenges and continuing my education.
 I enjoy interacting with new people, sharing thoughts, and uplifting the IT community.</h4>
 <br>

 ## 🔥 Streak Stats